erik78se/hello-world-reactive/README.md

-# layer-flight-check
+# hello-world-reactive

-This is the working layer code for the "flight-check" tutorial in juju development.
+This is the working layer code for the "hello-world" tutorial in juju development.

-You will learn about writing a "Juju Layer" in this tutorial.
+You will learn about writing a "Hello World" charm in this tutorial, using the reactive framework.

 It builds on the "Hello World" charm tutorial. https://github.com/erik78se/hello-world/wiki